 We stock a wide variety of exterior wood finishes, from simple wood oils that allow your woods natural beauty to shine through, to opaque wood finishes to make it a statement piece.

-If you have any further comments or advice, please feel free to share them below.
+We hope you found this post helpful and now know a little more on how to lay decking.
+If you have any other tips, tricks or advice, please feel free to leave them in the comments below.
 We love hearing from you!